 Edited by Mike Aquino.

-There are only three Airport Hotels in Hong Kong and we’ve got all three reviewed below.
-Access, however, is overrated: it’s worth noting that while Hong Kong airport is on Lantau Island, this is only forty minutes from the centre of Hong Kong via the Airport Express.
+There are only four Airport Hotels in Hong Kong and we’ve got all three reviewed below.
+Access, however, is overrated: it’s worth noting that while Hong Kong airport is on Lantau Island, this is only forty minutes from the center of Hong Kong via the Airport Express.

-Unless you've got an especially tight turn around or a red-eye start, you might consider staying over in the city centre instead.
+Unless you've got an especially tight turn around or a red-eye start, you might consider staying over in the city center instead.

 If you do decide on Lantau, you'll find easy access to Hong Kong Disneyland and the Ngong Ping cable car.
-Our favourite spot on the island is Tai O - this traditional village still has a laid back appeal and some of the best seafood in the city.
+Our favorite spot on the island is Tai O. This traditional village still has a laid back appeal and some of the best seafood in the city.

 The Regal is Hong Kong Airport's flagship hotel.
 The Regal boasts a thousand plus rooms, meaning there is always a spare bed to grab forty winks.

-Style wise, the Regal's a somewhat stark and serious affair, not unlike sleeping in your office, but luckily this businesslike approach also extends to the generous facilities: indoor and outdoor pools, spa facilities and five restaurants included.
+Style-wise, the Regal's a somewhat stark and serious affair, not unlike sleeping in your office, but luckily this businesslike approach also extends to the generous facilities: indoor and outdoor pools, spa facilities and seven restaurants included.